Ijasdeen/A-single-page-app/README.md

-This is a developed single page application by using
+This is a developed single page application by using bootstrap 4